 - Posterior malleolus fracture :– It is very infrequent that only the posterior malleolus- the actual bony protrusion of the tibia is broken.

-- Bimalleolar fracture :– If two ankle bones are fractured, it is known as a bimalleolar fracture.
+- Bimalleolar fracture :– If there is a fracture in two ankle bones, it is a bimalleolar fracture.
 This is usually a combination of a medial malleolus and lateral malleolus fracture.
 This kind of fracture will lead to an unstable ankle.

-- Trimalleolar fractures:– If all 3 of the malleoli (the medial, lateral and posterior) have been broken, it is a trimalleolar fracture.
+- Trimalleolar fractures:– If all 3 of the malleoli (the medial, lateral and posterior) breaks, it is a trimalleolar fracture.
 This kind of fracture will lead to a very unstable ankle.